-Marketing and sales are both activities aimed at increasing revenue.
+Marketing and sales are both aimed at increasing revenue.
 They are so closely intertwined that people often don’t realize the difference between the two.
 Indeed, in small organizations, the same people typically perform both sales and marketing tasks.
 Nevertheless, marketing is different from sales and as the organization grows, the roles and responsibilities become more specialized.

-|Focus||Overall picture to promote, distribute, price products/services; fulfill customer's wants and needs thru products and/or services the company can offer.||Fulfill sales volume objectives|
+|Focus||Overall picture to promote, distribute, price products/services; fulfill customer's wants and needs through products and/or services the company can offer.||Fulfill sales volume objectives|

-|Horizon:||Longer term||Short term|
+|Horizon||Longer term||Short term|

-|Priority:||Marketing shows how to reach to the Customers||Sales is the ultimate result of marketing|
+|Priority||Marketing shows how to reach to the Customers and build long lasting relationship||Selling is the ultimate result of marketing.|

-edit Sales vs Marketing Activities
+Sales vs Marketing Activities

 On the other hand, sales activities are focused on converting prospects to actual paying customers.
 Sales involves directly interacting with the prospects to persuade them to purchase the product.